FrancoisChabot/abulafia/README.md

 ## Features

+- **No external dependencies**: The only requirement is a valid C++ compiler.
+- **Header-based**: There is no building or linking involved, just use the headers in your project.
 - **Type safety**: Abulafia goes to a lot of trouble to ensure its parsers are valid at compile-time.
 If your code compiles, the parsers are valid.
 - **Performance**: Parsers are heavily optimized during compilation, resulting in parsing code that's often faster than hand-written parsers.
 - **Resumable parsers**: Parsing can be done gradually, as data becomes available.
 There is no need to accumulate the full source before beginning parsing.
 - **Parser library**: Abulafia comes with a full library of core parsers that can be composed using overloaded operators.
 - **Custom parsers**: In the unlikely event that the provided parsers cannot fullfill a project's needs, extending the library with new parsers is fairly straightforward.

 ## Usage